HackBerkeley/Growler/README.md

 > *Note*: both `localhost` and `127.0.0.1` are addresses for your own computer and `5000` is the "port" number.

-Now that you have this working, please go through the examples on the Flask [quick start page](http://flask.pocoo.org/docs/quickstart/) and familiarize yourself with the Flask framework.
+**Future reading**: This is just the tip of the iceberg that is Flask.
+Check out  [Flask's quick start page](http://flask.pocoo.org/docs/quickstart/) for more examples and to familiarize yourself with the Flask framework.
 You can stop once you hit [Accessing Request Data](http://flask.pocoo.org/docs/quickstart/#accessing-request-data).
 Make sure you understand what a route is and how to do routing with Flask.
-Hint: decorators.

 # Step 4: Creating a user interface